Policy, trends and developments

 For instance, application of the CUP method can be critically assessed where the application results in profits that are not in line with the functions performed by one of the parties involved in a transaction.
 Then it can be assessed whether the size of the transaction, bargaining power of the parties involved in the transaction and any further relevant circumstances are closely comparable.

-As for the cost-plus method, the Transfer Pricing Decree stipulates that prices will generally be determined in advance based on budgeted costs and that a higher expense as a result of inefficiency will be at the expense of the contracting party providing the performance.
+As for the cost-plus method, the Transfer Pricing Decree stipulates that prices will generally be determined in advance based on budgeted costs and that a higher expense as a result of inefficiency will be at the expense of the contracting party providing the service.
 The reason for this is that the contracting party can influence this expenditure.
 Aside from this, costs which tend to be passed on to the client separately and which have the character of disbursements should be left out of the cost base for applying the cost-plus method.
 It can also be critically assessed whether a mark-up is applied on all relevant costs.

 When applying the resale price method, a sanity check on operating profit can be useful, because comparables can be subjected to close scrutiny when taxable results are not satisfactory according to the tax authorities.